 Developing Disciples Who Live and Love Like Jesus

-To develop Great Commission Christians, involved in community transformation and ongoing Biblical education, in partnership with believers from other ethnic groups, developing sustainable ministries and ongoing coaching and mentoring relationships.
+To develop Great Commission Christians, involved in community transformation and ongoing Biblical education, in partnership with other believers developing sustainable ministries and ongoing coaching and mentoring relationships.

 - Relevant expository preaching and teaching of the Word of God

 - Commitment to developing disciples who live and love like Jesus

 - Commitment to providing holistic ministry to under-resourced communities

 - Modeling the compassion of the Lord Jesus Christ